Biodynamics and the School Garden Curriculum: Growing the Next Generation of Farmers

 To fully participate in the live video sessions, you need to have a reliable internet connection and a computer, tablet, or smartphone with a camera and microphone.
 If you don’t have a device that supports this video technology, you may access the course via telephone.
 Video recordings of each weekly session will be available to participants to review content or make up for a missed class.

-To ensure continuity and a high-quality educational experience, participants are asked to commit to the full six sessions.
+To ensure continuity and a high-quality educational experience, participants are asked to commit to the full four sessions.

 - Sands, Ronni and Summer, Willow.
 Growing Sustainable Children: A Garden Teacher's Guide, 2017